1. Novice in UTL_SMTP

 A test message

-filename1 => '/tmp/web_ptrbdca.txt',
+',filename1 => '/tmp/web_ptrbdca.txt',

 filename2 => '/tmp/password_standards.pdf',